core-interaction/core-interaction.github.io/topic/html/index.md

 [Inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements) do *not* start on a new line, and only take up as much width as necessary.
 I like to think of these as the little metal slugs [from printing](https://en.wikipedia.org/wiki/Slug_(typesetting)).

-Other text or inline elements will continue to flow around them, and they can wrap to new lines:
+Other text and inline elements will continue to flow around them, and they can wrap to new lines:

 `<a>`
 `<span>`